adentsen/malaysia_stock_analysis/README.md

                                          PRIMARY KEY (`id`)
                                          ) ENGINE=InnoDB AUTO_INCREMENT=1 DEFAULT CHARSET=utf8;

-* The scheduler need to be restart everytime the computer reboot.

 * Question worth pondering?
 ** How do we account for company events in stock analysis? eg. share dividend, cash dividend, quarterly report, annual report.

 Appendix/Credits